 Intense exercise produces free radicals.
 Athletes should follow a diet rich in antioxidants in order to neutralize them.
 Free radicals produced during exercise may cause muscle fatigue and diminish athletic performance.

 Moreover, vitamin C is necessary for a good night’s sleep.
-It’s absolutely vital for bodybuilders and other athletes who train for increased muscle growth and strength to sleep at night.
+It’s absolutely vital for bodybuilders and other athletes who train for increased muscle growth and strength to have a quality sleep at night.
 Actually, muscle tissue gets bigger when we sleep.

 Too much vitamin C may be bad for muscle growth

 Although, adequate amounts of vitamin C are necessary for muscle growth, athletes of bodybuilding should avoid taking too much vitamin C from dietary supplements.

 Vitamin C supplements boost the antioxidant status of the body, neutralizing most exercise-induced free radicals.
 However, according to a 2020 study, published in the Journal of Sports Medicine, moderate amounts of free radicals are beneficial for increasing strength and improving muscle contractile activity.

 It seems that free radicals produced during exercise are important regulators of muscle growth!
 Therefore, extremely high doses of vitamin C from supplements may be bad for bodybuilding and athletic performance.

 High dosages of vitamin C from supplements are considered pretty safe, though.

 How much vitamin C per day is ideal for bodybuilding?

 According to a study, published in the American College of Sports Medicine, 200 mg of vitamin C a day, consumed from vegetables and fruits, may be enough for bodybuilders.
 This dosage can reduce exercise-induced oxidative stress, without impairing muscle growth and athletic performance.